IVSoftware/multi-display-diagram/README.md

 ```
 ___

-The main form code uses a technique to display a splash screen described in this [answer](https://stackoverflow.com/a/75534137/5438626).
+The main form code uses a technique to show the `DisplaySelectorForm` as a splash screen as described in this [answer](https://stackoverflow.com/a/75534137/5438626).

 ```csharp
 public partial class MainForm : Form